Healthy Rainbow Salad Recipe

 Instructions

-- To make the salad dressing, blend all ingredients until smooth, starting with 3 tbsp water.
-Slowly mix more water 1 tbsp at at time to adjust the consistency.
+• To make the salad dressing, blend all ingredients, starting with 3 tbsp water, in a small blender or mini-food processor until smooth.
+Slowly add more water 1 tbsp at at time to adjust the consistency.
 Season with salt and pepper if needed.
+If you don't have a small blender, grate or crush garlic and whisk ingredients together in a bowl until smooth and fully combined.